- The Bakaleinikoff Tablecloth

 The Center for American Music at the University of Pittsburgh

 A library and archive of material relating to American music in the period between 1840 and 1940.
-It contains an extensive archive of Stephen Foster and other Pittsburgh composers like Ethelbert Nevin and Adolph M. Foerster.
+The collections primarily consists of a wide-ranging archive of materials on Stephen Foster and an archival collection on other Pittsburgh composers like Ethelbert Nevin and Adolph M. Foerster.

 The Pittsburgh Music History website is a detailed and extensive site devoted to Pittsburgh music of every genre.
 It has been created and is maintained by a local music enthusiast.